krishnachaitanya2005/Zerodha-Clone/README.md

 **Other Tools:** Git, GitHub for version control and collaboration

 ## **Live Demo**
-The application can be viewed (if deployed) at: https://zerodha-clone-virid.vercel.app/
+The application can be viewed at: https://zerodha-clone-virid.vercel.app/